KUADJOVI-THABEL/qr-code-frontend/src/experience.md

 Now that's how we can style the checkboxes
 See this link
 https://moderncss.dev/pure-css-custom-checkbox-style/

+When cliking outside of the radio button the selected option is removed? why ? well the reason is the stylling of the :checked in the css

 ### thinks to learn
 * Learn about the ref in React
 * Learn about the box shadow property in css
 * Learn how to insert svg in the react
 * Learn about svg and how to style them
+* Learn about use call back in react
+* Learn about the box shadow property in Css